felikatze/isat-script-project/markdown references/variables.md

 # 0009.
 LOOP\<\<fakeloop\# CanBeSeen\>\>

-number of fake loops, added onto the number of real loops. for every loop, at least 1 is added to this variable, making it equal to or greater than the number of real loops. the amount added is determined by variable [[#0377.
-FakeLoopAdded]]. this is the number shown to the player, whenever the number of loops are mentioned.
+number of fake loops, added onto the number of real loops. for every loop, at least 1 is added to this variable, making it equal to or greater than the number of real loops. the amount added is determined by variable **#0377.
+FakeLoopAdded**. <!-- note: link this properly later -->
+this is the number shown to the player, whenever the number of loops are mentioned.

 this is how the game determines this variable's count: